-- i) Forward evaporator blower motor is a permanent magnetic type.
-No repair can be made, motor must be discarded. - ii) Aft evaporator blower motor is a permanent magnetic blower motor.
+- i) The forward evaporator blower motor is a permanent magnetic type.
+No repairs can be made, motor must be discarded and replaced if defective - ii) The aft evaporator blower motor is a permanent magnetic type.
 It has removable brushes.
-If brush length is 5/16" or less, replace.
-Inspect every 200 hours. - iii) Run both of the evaporator blowers in the "FAN" position and perform visual inspection of the assemblies to see that foreign materials have not been ingested into the blowers, which might cause blade damage.
+If brush length is 5/16" or less, replace them.
+Inspect the brushes every 200 hours. - iii) Run both of the evaporator blowers in the "FAN" position and perform a visual inspection of the assemblies to see that foreign materials have not been ingested into the blowers, which might cause blade damage.
 The blowers should also be run at the various speeds available to check motor operation. - iv) The fins of the evaporator coils should be checked for cleanliness and that they are straight.
 If damage has occurred to the fins, a fin comb should be utilized to put them in "like new" condition.